Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

 ## classify region proposals

-> Some algorithms [3, 9, 10] classify region proposals and refine the labels in the image-level segmentation map to obtain the final segmentation.
-(Learning Deconvolution Network for Semantic Segmentation, 2015)
+> (2015, DeconvNet) Some algorithms [3, 9, 10] classify region proposals and refine the labels in the image-level segmentation map to obtain the final segmentation.

 * [Convolutional Feature Masking for Joint Object and Stuff Segmentation](https://arxiv.org/abs/1412.1283)
     * Title: Convolutional Feature Masking for Joint Object and Stuff Segmentation